Maya Brady: College career

 Brady made her collegiate debut for UCLA Bruins in 2020.
 During the opening week of the season at the Stacy Winsberg Memorial Tournament, Brady was 9-for-18, with four home runs, nine RBI, and nine runs scored.
 She was subsequently named Pac-12 Freshman and Player of the Week for the week ending February 11, 2020.
 During her Freshman year she finished with a .356 batting average, .699 slugging percentage and led the team with seven home runs and tying for first with 28 RBI, tied for second with seven multiple-RBI games and tied for third with seven multi-hit games, and ranked third with 22 runs scored and 11 walks.
 Following the season that was cancelled due to the COVID-19 pandemic, she was named Softball America Freshman of the Year.

 During her redshirt freshman year in 2021, she had a .333 batting average, six stolen bases, and nine multiple-RBI games.
 She tied for second with 13 home runs, third with 36 runs batted in, 31 runs scored and 19 walks.
 Following an outstanding season, she was named to the first team All-Pac-12, Pac-12 All-Freshman team and NFCA first team All-American.

 To begin the 2023 season, Brady recorded 11 consecutive hits, setting a new UCLA program record, surpassing the previous record of 10 held by Stacey Nuveman (1999) and Lisa Fernandez (1993).
 She was subsequently named the NFCA National Player of the Week for the week ending February 14, 2023, after she went 13-for-16 with 14 RBI and four home runs in UCLA's season-opening Stacy Winsberg Memorial Tournament.
+She finished the 2023 regular season with a .456 batting average, 16 home runs and 56 RBIs.
+She led the conference in batting average, hits (72), total bases (138), extra-base hits (31), on base percentage (.519) and slugging percentage (.873).
+Following the season she was named first-team all-Pac-12, Pac-12 Conference Softball Player of the Year and the Pac-12 batting champion.

+During her senior year in 2024, she led UCLA with 71 hits, 68 RBI, 59 runs scored, 31 extra-base hits, 137 total bases, a .418 batting average and .500 on-base percentage, and ranked second on the team with 17 home runs and an .806 slugging percentage.
+She led the Pac-12 Conference for a second straight season in extra-base hits (31), RBI (68) and total bases (137).
+Following the season she was named the Pac-12 Player of the Year, a USA Softball Collegiate Player of the Year top-ten finalist and an NFCA First Team All-American for the second consecutive season.
+She finished her collegiate career ranked second in UCLA program history in home runs (71), RBI (246), total bases (550) and slugging percentage (.757), fourth in runs scored (229), and sixth in career games played (249).